skrey/yellow-extensions/features/update/README.md

 Please do not delete the [extension files](extension.ini), they are always required.

-## How to show website version
+## How to show current version

-You can show the current version in a [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit).
+You can show the current version of your website in a [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit).
 Log in with your user account.
 Go to the settings.
 You can also show the current version at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command).
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php about`.

 You can use shortcuts to show information about the website: